comparisons

 4. Try AI commands and voice-to-text to see the productivity difference

-5. Share resources with your team if you're on a team plan
+5. Share snippets with your team if you're on a team plan

 FAQ